The Gosprom group's poster

 Sergei Bratkov — ran the Up/Down Gallery in the 1990s, then moved to Moscow, where he teaches at the Rodchenko School.

-Igor Manko — suspended his artistic activity in 1994—2004 to manage a language school.
+Igor Manko — suspended his artistic activity for the period of 1994—2004 to manage a language school.

 Guennadi Maslov — moved to the US in 1993.
 Photographer and Professor of Photography at the University of Cincinnati, Blue Ash.